Dominik355/Playground/src/main/java/basics/concurrency/java_concurrency_in_practice/chapter08/README.md

 ```

 Notable difference is using the ConcurrentMap to manage already seen positions in order to maintain thread-safety.
-Additionally, the use of a `ValueLatch` ensures that once the solution is set, all tasks will stop executing any further.
+Additionally, the use of a `ValueLatch` ensures that once the part1 is set, all tasks will stop executing any further.

 The `ValueLatch` class:
 ```java